kevincobain2000/aketemite/README.md

   </a>
 </p>
 <p align="center">
-  Simple CLI tool written in Go, to ping a url and get the status code.
+  Simple tool written in Go, to ping urls and get the status code.
   <br>
   Monitor up status for websites, api and URLs, with automatic crawling capability.
 </p>

-**Quick Setup:** One command to ping multiple urls and get the result.
+**Quick Setup:** One command to ping multiple urls and monitor result.

 **Monitor periodically:** Monitor the urls periodically and get the status code.

 **Crawling capability:** Crawls entire page, finds the links and obtains the status code.

-**Beautiful:** Beautiful and simple UI.
+**Beautiful:** Beautiful and simple dashboard.

 # Build Status